dijasila/GPAW/doc/documentation/manual.rst

 When calculating band structures or when adding unoccupied states to calculation (and wanting to converge them) it is often useful to use existing density without updating it.
-This can be done using the :meth:`gpaw.GPAW.fix_density` method.
+This can be done using the :meth:`gpaw.GPAW.fixed_density` method.
 This will use the density (e.g. one read from .gpw or existing from previous calculation) throughout the SCF-cycles (so called Harris calculation).